Introducing

-Why a new museum campus now?
+Why a new museum now?

 Tomaquag museum director receives National Medal for museum science from Michele Obama

-The Tomaquag Museum has exceeded expectations in the eyes of experts for a very long time.
-In 2016, First Lady Michelle Obama presented the Tomaquag Museum with a National Medal for Museum and Library Service.
 The National Medal is the highest award U.S. museums and libraries can receive.
 Tomaquag is the only museum in Rhode Island so far to earn it.

 Great expectations